-Our research is organized around three primary focus areas:
+Our research is organized around three main areas:

 News